kryptokrona/kryptokrona-docs/docs/developer/Forking-Kryptokrona.md

 #### `const size_t CRYPTONOTE_DISPLAY_DECIMAL_POINT = 2;`<br/>

 This value defines how many numbers there are after the decimal point in your currency.
-In TurtleCoin, this value is 2, so we have amounts like 10.23 TRTL.
+In Kryptokrona, this value is 2, so we have amounts like 10.23 TRTL.
 If we set this to 6, we would have an amount like 10.234567 TRTL instead.
 Remember, as previously mentioned, this affects your money supply and other parameters which depend upon atomic units.